casparwb/Syzygy.jl/README.md

 The components of the system can be accessed via `system.binaries[index]`, with `index` being an integer from 1 to number of binaries, and `system.particles[index]`, for the individual particles.
 A binary or particle are instances of the `Binary` or `Particle` type, both of which have a number of fields containing information about their state and internal structure.

+> [!NOTE]
+> `Syzygy.jl` uses units when initializing a system and when postprocessing a simulation results.
+The units are discarded before the actual simulation begins in order to ensure performance.
+The initial conditions and parameters that are sent to the ODE solver are always the preferred units of the respective dimensions.
+The default unit system is solar mass ($M_\odot$), solar radii ($R_\odot$), and year.
+If you want to change the default unit system, you have to call the `preferunits` function from `Unitful.jl` BEFORE importing `Syzygy.jl`.

 ## Simulation setup